AkshayRane8/DistributedSystems-CourseworkProject/README.md

 1) Open NetBeans IDE.

-2) Import the files all the three zip files one by one.
+2) Import all three files one by one.

 3) Run the index.jsp file for Project1Task1 and Project1Task2 to execute and to get the output through the browser.